 There may be times in which I do have to ship sugar gliders to customers.
-Shipping can be safe if professionally prepared ahead of time, and using a professional airline such as United or Delta Cargo.
+Shipping can be safe if professionally prepared ahead of time, and using a professional airline such as Delta Cargo.

 I go by proper FAA regulations and procedures to make sure the animals are prepared safely and comfortably.

 Generally, shipping gets underway early in the morning.
 This is done during their down time when they are naturally sleepy, so it’s not as hard on them as you may think.

 It’s better for me to ship them and then to have them arrive the same evening to you.
 That way, you can have them safe and sound in your home by the time they are ready to be wide awake.
 In some cases, there is a time difference.
 You may be actually further ahead in time than me, so the gliders may think they still need more time to sleep.
 It’s kind of like jet lag in humans, but in a few weeks, they should get used to the new time zone.

 The airlines do take very good care and place them by placing them on flights that have pet equipped sections on the planes.
 These are areas that are pressurized and heated and cooled as needed.
 They are taken there by a heated or cooled van and if they need to change planes at a different airport, they will be placed in a van there as well until they can be unloaded for the next flight.
 Once they get to your cargo office, they will be kept in a safe area by the staff until you arrive to get them.

 I do live 3 hours from my nearest cargo office.
 Since most flights leave early in the morning, I will need to get a hotel room near the airport to make sure I have them booked on time.
 I have to book the animals 2 hours in advance of the flight, so for most flights, I am usually there at 4 or 5 AM.
 Shipping with Delta Airlines is $199.
 You will also be charged an additional $75 for the crate, pouch and other things I use to make their shipping experience as comfortable as possible.